 We may hold any or all of the following personal information about you:

 - personal details such as your name, gender, age, date of birth, email address, postal address, telephone or mobile number, and identifiers such as National Insurance number and other records provided for ID purposes;

 - information relating to risk/needs assessments and support planning such as criminal history; dependencies; other agencies you interact with; housing details

 - family, lifestyle and social circumstances such as details about current relationship status and marital/relationship history, details of family and dependents, next of kin and emergency contact information;

-- employment details employment status and career history, recruitment and termination details, job title and job responsibilities; and
+- employment details employment status and career history, references, recruitment and termination details, job title and job responsibilities; and

 We may also hold other information about you which is known as ‘special category’ data and requires a higher level of protection – for example, information relating to your physical or mental health or criminal convictions.
 Where we collect this type of information about you, and where required, we will take appropriate steps to get your consent to process this.

 It is important that the personal information we hold about you is accurate and up-to-date.
 Please let us know if your personal information changes.